Baseball Bat Size Buying Guide

 Getting a bat that is the right weight is largely a matter of feel.
 Once you determine the correct measurement for length, have your child do practice swings with several bats of differing weight.
 If you notice the barrel of the bat is drooping when they swing, the bat is too heavy.

 Consider "drop weight" too.
 Drop weight is calculated by subtracting the weight of the bat in ounces from the length of the bat in inches.
 So an 18-ounce bat that's 30 inches long will have a drop weight of -12.
 The higher that number the lighter the bat.

 Wood is the classic material for baseball bats.
 Ash, maple and birch are the most common woods used to make bats.
 Maple bats are fairly stiff but durable.
 Ash and maple are softer and will produce a kind of springboard effect many players appreciate.

 Aluminium bats tend to be more affordable than wood, perform equally well regardless of temperature, and last longer than wooden bats.
 The downside is they tend to have a smaller sweet spot.

 Composite bats are not so common but they do produce less of a sting when the hitter makes contact due to their larger sweet spot.
 You’ll pay more for a composite bat, and they’ll take about 200 hits to break in.

 How to Measure Baseball Bat Size: Conclusion

+Baseball bat measurement is an important thing to get right.
 If a bat is too long or short it will disrupt the player’s mechanics.
-If the bat is the wrong length it’s also likely to result in the wrong part of the bat being over the plate during the swing, which will result in less effective contact.
+If the bat is the wrong length it’s also likely to result in the wrong part of the bat being over the plate during the swing, which will result in less effective contact with the baseball.
 Less effective contact equals fewer hits and your child perhaps not making the team.